CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 ### `NO_ARGUMENT`
-!!! description "`CryptoFromPoolsRate.`"
+!!! description "`CryptoFromPoolsRate.NO_ARGUMENT(arg0: uin256) -> bool: view`"

     Getter for the `NO_ARGUMENT` storage variable.
-This is an additional variable to ensure the correct price oracle is fetched from a pool with more than two coins.
-The variable is set to false if the pool from which the price oracle is taken has only two coins.
+This is an additional variable to ensure the correct price oracle is fetched from a pool.

     Returns: true or false (bool)